Wolfe City Independent School District: Academic Achievement

 In 2019, the school district was rated "A" by the Texas Education Agency.
 In 2020, all school districts were given the "Not Rated" rating due to the COVID-19 pandemic.

 Sports

 Wolfe City High School participates in football, volleyball, basketball, baseball, softball, tennis, golf, powerlifting, track and field, and cheerleading.
 For school years in 2020 - 2022, Wolfe City High School will play in UIL Class 2A.

 Construction Projects

 In 2008, the Wolfe City Independent School District broke ground on a multi-million dollar modernization project for the elementary and middle school campuses along with the construction of a new multi-purpose building.
 The multi-purpose building was set to have a state-of-the-art kitchen and serving area along with a stage for auditorium use.
 The improvements to the two campuses included new classrooms, tilework, air conditioning upgrades, paint, a new elevator, and covered walkways.
-The project was estimated to cost $4.65 million dollars and was to be completed in August 2009.
+The project was estimated to cost $4.65 million and was to be completed in August 2009.

 A new gymnasium was completed in December 2010 to be used by Wolfe City Middle School.